Elementary School Curriculum

 READING RESOURCES FOR PARENTS:

-- Whole Group Reading: Supporting deep, analytical thinkers while building thematic concepts and subject-area knowledge.
+- Whole Group Reading: Supporting deep, analytical thinkers while building concepts via knowledge strands.

 - Phonics: Teach phonics through sequential, fast-paced routines that develop foundational skills for proficient reading.